Administrative Procedure 350

-Students are expected to learn, practice, and develop such personal and interpersonal character traits and to contribute to the development of welcoming, caring, respectful, and safe learning environments.
-Students are further expected to respect diversity and refrain from demonstrating any form of discrimination as set out in the Canadian Charter of Rights and Freedoms, the Alberta Human Rights Act, and the School Act.
-As a fundamental principle and as a matter of public policy, the Division believes that all students have the right to learn in settings that promote equality of opportunity, dignity, and respect, without regard to race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status, or sexual orientation.
+Students are expected to learn, practice and develop such personal and interpersonal character traits and to contribute to the development of welcoming, caring, respectful and safe learning environments.
+Students are further expected to respect diversity and refrain from demonstrating any form of discrimination as set out in the Canadian Charter of Rights and Freedoms, the Alberta Human Rights Act and the Education Act.
+As a fundamental principle and as a matter of public policy, the Division believes all students have the right to learn in settings that promote equality of opportunity, dignity and respect, without regard to race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.
 As such, students are expected to foster a sense of belonging among all students.

 Students are expected to pursue academic and cultural studies to maximize their individual potential in becoming contributing members of society.

 The purposes of the Student Code of Conduct are to:

 - establish and maintain a welcoming, caring, respectful and safe learning environment that fosters diversity and nurtures a sense of belonging and a positive sense of self;